Juvenile Indigent Defense Delivery System

 Idaho provides counsel to indigent youth through a county-based system which includes public defenders—either through a county office, a joint office of more than one county, or contracting with an existing office—and contract attorneys.
 Idaho Code Ann. § 19-859.

 Counties are empowered to establish specialized juvenile public defender offices.
 Idaho Code Ann. § 19-860.
-However, Idaho’s statewide appellate defender is not authorized to handle appeals from delinquency adjudications.
-Idaho Code Ann. § 19-870.

 Idaho has no statutorily required or recommended training requirements or standards for attorneys representing youth in delinquency proceedings.

 In addition to statutes and case law, juvenile court proceedings are governed by court rules.
 These are often promulgated at the state level, but may also be passed at the local court level instead of or in addition to statewide rules.
-Idaho’s Juvenile Rules govern procedures in district and magistrate courts in all actions under the Juvenile Corrections Act (governing delinquency) and the Child Protection Act (governing abuse and neglect).
+Idaho’s Juvenile Rules govern procedures in district and magistrate courts in all actions under the Juvenile Corrections Act (governing delinquency) and the Child Protective Act (governing abuse and neglect).

 Right to Counsel